scheich/mabian/README.md

 #Thanks

-Thanks to debian team for this great linux distrubution and this wonderful live-build script.
+Thanks to debian team for this great linux distribution and this wonderful live-build script.

 Thanks to the mate desktop team for keeping this very good desktop alive.